-16x2 LCD display with backlight and Hitachi interface.
-I2C interface can also be used.
+16x2 LCD display with backlight.
+Hitachi interface.

 Output level:

 About 3 Vp-p, or 2.09 Vpp into 50 Ω .
 Use a blocking capacitor if the DC component is not desired.

 Output is a square wave.

 Load resistance:

 Some sources suggest that cross-talk and other issues can be minimized by using a load higher than 50 Ω , perhaps 80 Ω instead.
 Also, loading problems may be solved by using a buffer, such as a 74LVT04 or another chip in the family.